 If you are living with HIV in Ontario and have questions about Canadian immigration law, please contact us for free legal advice.

-If you are living in Ontario, you can also contact your local community legal clinic.
+If you live in Ontario, you can also contact your local Ontario community legal clinic www.legalaid.on.ca/clinics/.
 If your local legal clinic does not assist with immigration law matters, the clinic may give you information and provide referrals to other services.

-The Law Society of Upper Canada operates the Law Society Referral Service (LSRS).
-The LSRS provides callers with a referral for up to 30 minutes of consultation with a lawyer or paralegal either by phone or in person at no charge.
-The LSRS can be reached by calling either 416-947-3330 or toll free 1-800-268-8326 outside the Greater Toronto area (TTY Phone: 416-644-4886).
+The Law Society Referral Service (LSRS) operated by the Law Society of Upper Canada.
+The LSRS is an on-line service that provides a referral for up to 30 minutes of consultation with a lawyer or paralegal either by phone or in person at no charge: www.lsuc.on.ca/lsrs.
+The LSRS crisis telephone for people in custody or in crisis is 416-947-5255 or toll-free 1-855-947-5255, Monday to Friday 9 am to 5 pm.
 For more information please see the Law Society Referral Service information on the Law Society of Upper Canada website: www.lsuc.on.ca/lsrs/.